Blog

 Anorexia Nervosa Binge Eating/Purging Subtype

-Anorexia nervosa is divided into two subtypes: restricting type (AN-R) and AN-BP.
-AN-BP shares the same diagnostic criteria as AN-R, and also includes regular engagement in binge-eating or purging within the last 3 months instead of or alongside restricting behaviors.1
+Anorexia nervosa is divided into two subtypes: restricting type (AN-R) and binge eating/purging type.
+AN-BP shares the same diagnostic criteria as AN-R, but also includes regular engagement in binge-eating or purging alongside restricting behaviors.

 Purging Disorder

-Unlike bulimia nervosa and AN-BP, purging disorder is not an independent diagnosis, but instead a descriptor of those with OSFED engage in purging behaviors like self-induced vomiting or laxative and diuretic misuse, without experiencing eating binges or being underweight.1
+Unlike bulimia nervosa and AN-BP, purging disorder is not an independent diagnosis, but instead a descriptor of those with OSFED who engage in purging behaviors like self-induced vomiting or laxative and diuretic misuse, without experiencing eating binges or being underweight.

 References